Monday, July 21, 2025

 What is holistic health?

-Holistic health is a way to look at wellness that covers everything.
-It includes physical, mental, emotional, and spiritual health.
-This approach aims for the best overall wellbeing.
+Holistic health concerns look at all aspects to help one be well.
+It consists of physical, mental, emotional, and spiritual health, This approach aims for the best overall wellbeing.

 Why is mental wellness important?